alvaroaltvis/DeepSoRo_SoftFinger/README.md

 ### CAD Files

-The STL files can be found under CAD_Soft_Robot for the exception of the Exoskeleton file as its too large to be in an STL format.
+The STL files can be found under CAD_Soft_Robot, for the exception of the Exoskeleton file as it's too large to be in an STL format.
 The materials used to build them are described in the Read.me under CAD files.

 ### PointCloud

-The code needed to take two pointcloud from different Azure SDK Cameras and combin them into one same cloud can be found under pointcloud.
-The description of each of them can be found in the Read.me in the folder.
+The code needed to take two pointclouds from different Azure SDK Cameras and combine them into one same cloud can be found under pointclouds.
+The description of each of them can be found in the Read.me folder.

 ### PWM and TimeLaps

-This folder contains the code to send one or two PWM signals from a raspi to power the pneumatic pump that powers the soft finger.
-It also includes the commands to take an image during the inflation process with the raspi camera.
-The description of each of them can be found in the Read.me in the folder.
+This folder contains the code to send one or two PWM signals from a raspberry pi to power the pneumatic pump that powers the soft finger.
+It also includes the commands to take an image during the inflation process with the raspberry pi fish eye camera.
+The description of each of them can be found in the Read.me folder.

 ### Make Data

-The make_dataset script combines the embedded images with their respective pointcloud, so that they can be later processed by the machine learning alogithm from DeepSoRo.
+The make_dataset script combines the embedded images with their respective pointclouds, so that they can be later processed by the machine learning algorithm from DeepSoRo.